phalcon-orphanage/docs/en/db-odm.md

 }
 ```

-The example given above performs a validation using the built-in validator `InclusionIn`.
-It checks the value of the field `type` in a domain list.
-If the value is not included in the method, then the validator will fail and return false.
+The example above performs a validation using the built-in validator `InclusionIn`.
+It checks that the value of the field `type` is in a `domain` list.
+If the value is not included in the list, then the validator will fail and return `false`.

-<h5 class='alert alert-warning' markdown='1'>For more information on validators, see the [Validation documentation](/[[language]]/[[version]]/validation) </h5>
+<h5 class='alert alert-warning' markdown='1'>For more information on validators, see the [Validation documentation](/3.4/en/validation) </h5>

 <a name='deleting-records'></a>
 ## Deleting Records